thefrontiergroup/smeg-head/design-docs/permissions.md

 This is a simple case, most repositories will default to:

-    allow create    from collaborators to refs * allow push-to   from collaborators to refs * allow pull-from from collaborators to refs * allow destroy   from collaborators to refs *
+    allow create    from collaborators to all refs allow push-to   from collaborators to all refs allow pull-from from collaborators to all refs allow destroy   from collaborators to all refs

 This will ultimately expressed on some model level, possibly with a custom DSL.